OrangoMango/Chess/README.md

 # Chess
 Chess GUI made in JavaFX.
 To change the game settings, click twice on the background.
-*Under development, this application is currently in beta*
 # Itch
 https://orangomango.itch.io/chess
 # Stockfish